Python Sys.argv Example | Python argv, argv, argv

-The arguments in an argv method are always parsed as the String.
+The arguments in the Python argv method are always parsed as the String.

-So, you need to be careful, if you are expecting your input to be of any other type.
+So, you need to be careful if you are expecting your input to be of any other data type.

-You may need to cast or convert the elements according to your requirements.
+You may need to cast or convert the items according to your requirements.

 You can store any number of arguments given at the start of the program in the variables.
 Let’s see the following example.